Skip to Content (Press Enter) Skip to Footer (Press Enter)

 While VA burial benefits are only accessible post-mortem, veterans may find out in advance if they can be buried in a VA national cemetery.
 This is called a pre-need determination of eligibility, and it can help make the burial planning process more accessible for everyone at the time of need.

-Afterall is a collective of funeral homes, cemeteries, and direct cremation providers who proudly serve America’s veterans with compassionate, individualized care.
-Click here to find a veteran’s funeral advisor near you.
+Afterall is a collection of funeral homes, cemeteries, and direct cremation providers who proudly serve America’s veterans with compassionate, individualized care.
+Find a location near you that specializes in veteran funeral planning.

 Share: